jspjut/CV/src/games.md

 ## Game Projects

-**72-Hour Game Development**
+**Wizard Fight Race**

 Led a group of four contributors in developing a game from scratch using the Unity game engine.
-This project was meant to see what a group of relatively inexperienced developers could do in comparison to other 72-hour game development projects that more well-established game devel- opers participate in.
+This project was meant to see what a group of relatively inexperienced developers could do in comparison to other 72-hour game development projects that more well-established game developers participate in.
 (Executable downloads available at [https://sites.google.com/site/72hourgame/download](https://sites.google.com/site/72hourgame/download)).

 **PyGauntlet Open Source Game**